 We are at that time of year again…getting ready for school!
-Yesterday we bought my daughters school supplies.
+Yesterday we bought school supplies.
 I love doing that!
 It’s that addiction of office and school supplies that gets me excited for a new school year.
-I kept pointing out cute stuff to my daughter that she didn’t even need…something is wrong with me!
+I kept pointing out cute stuff that we don’t even need…something is wrong with me!
 We were also looking for school uniforms.
 We found everything but that!
 I went to Ross that opened nearby and OMG!
 Forgot about the uniforms the minute I walked in that store.
 The clothes are amazing!
-Julieta fell in love with some dresses and she has never been a dress wearer, but she is now!
-I bought her a few summer dresses and of course bought some for myself.
+I bought a few summer dresses.
 Their prices are so reasonable that I couldn’t help it.
 Now, I need to clean my closet out again before I go back to work next week.
 It was worth it!
 Uniform shopping will have to wait until next week I guess…

 I don’t know about you but about this time of year I also think about snacks.
 Snacks are so important during the school year.
 I like making sure there is something snacky (and maybe semi-healthy) for everyone to eat until I get home and make dinner .Besides fruit I think muffins make excellent snacks.
 They are not just for breakfast or brunch.